quizerno/Steel-Battalion-Entry-Guide/3B-OGX-MINI-2026.md

 # 3B.
 OGX-MINI-2026
 [OGX-Mini-2026](https://github.com/MegaCadeDev/OGX-Mini-2026
 ) is a fork of the original [OGX-Mini](https://github.com/wiredopposite/OGX-Mini ), it allows modern controllers to interact with older consoles.
+It includes the tinyUSB xid library for Steel Battalion.

-It requires a RP2040 board, which there are many options
+It unfortunately does not have keyboard support since it lacks a driver.
+But it does have drivers for quite a few joysticks and other HID devices.

 ## Wiring the USB Host
 The original repository has some [examples of the wiring.